Inside: How to do Free reading in Spanish class. How to make FVR successful in Spanish 1

 To see many of my classroom library recommendations all in one place, you can visit My Amazon Store book list!

 I have heard many differing opinions about when teachers start free reading in their world language class.
 Some wait until upper levels, while others start right away in Spanish 1.
 My general rule in the past has been to start free reading second semester of Spanish 1.
 This year we finished reading the all class novel El capibara con botas at the end of first quarter and students had been expressing interest in reading from my class library.
 Since they had built their confidence by already finishing a whole book in Spanish, I figured we would try out free reading.

 I pulled all of the most simple TPRS Spanish readers, all with glossaries included and put them all on my wire display rack.
-This includes: all books from Spanish Cuentos, level 1 books from Fluency Matters, all books from Mira Canion, level 1 from TPRS books, graphic novels from Señor Wooly & novels from 1goodstory.
+This includes: all books from Spanish Cuentos, level 1 books from Fluency Matters, all books from Mira Canion, graphic novels from Señor Wooly & novels from 1goodstory.
 If I have multiple copies, they were placed behind each other.
 Students were instructed to pick a book from this shelf of level 1 readers or the current comprehensible Mundo en tus manos – news stories.

 **Having limited books was the game changer for free reading.
 My huge library includes too many choices that are incomprehensible to a first year language learner.
 My children’s books, and translated young adult fiction like Harry Potter, look appealing, but are far too difficult.
 In the past when these are chosen, students just flip through looking at pictures or scan for random things to understand.
 Preselected books that I knew students would feel confident about, led to the most positive first day of FVR I have ever had.

 As students entered class, the instructions for free reading were projected.

 - Pick a book from the wire rack or news stories (& remember where you got it to put it back)